backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 ### Use the documentation template

-There could be _some_ situations where you don't want to keep your docs close to your code, but still want to publish documentation - for example, a onboarding tutorial.
+There could be _some_ situations where you don't want to keep your docs close to your code, but still want to publish documentation - for example, an onboarding tutorial.
 For this use case, we have put together a documentation template.
 Your Backstage instance should by default have a documentation template added.
 If not, copy the catalog locations from the